 \section{Method}

 Following the previous literature, the 1D clusters in this work will be described by the following Hamiltonian \cite{su6su2,su6su2ol,yoprr,yopral}:

 where $N_p$ is the total number of fermions, with $N_p$ = $N_{173}$+$N_{171}$, and will be in the range 24-36.
 As indicated above, $N_{173} \ne N_{171}$.
-Eq. \ref{hamiltonian} considers only interactions in which the atoms in the pair are different from each other, since Pauli's exclusion principle takes care of the avoidance between identical fermions. $m$ is the mass of the atoms, described by a single parameter as in the previous literature \cite{yoprr,yopral,su6su2,su6su2ol}. $n_{173,{ab}}$ and $n_{171,{ab}}$ are the number of atoms with spins $a$ and $b$.
-The $g_{1D}$ parameters depend on the 1D-scattering lengths, $a_{1D}$, via $g_{1D}^{\alpha,\beta} = -2 \hbar^2/m a_{1D}(\alpha,\beta)$, with $a_{1D}$ defined by \cite{Olshanii}:
+Eq. \ref{hamiltonian} considers only interactions in which the atoms in the pair are different from each other, since Pauli's exclusion principle takes care of the avoidance between identical fermions. $m$ is the mass of the atoms, described by a single parameter as in the previous literature \cite{yoprr,yopral,su6su2,su6su2ol}.
+This is expected to be a reasonable approximation, since the mass difference between isotopes is around 1 \%. $n_{173,{ab}}$ and $n_{171,{ab}}$ are the number of atoms with spins $a$ and $b$.
+The $g_{1D}$ parameters depend on the 1D-scattering lengths, $a_{1D}$, via $g_{1D}^{\alpha,\beta} = -2 \hbar^2/m a_{1D}(\alpha,\beta)$. $a_{1D}$ is defined by \cite{Olshanii}: